Nycto/PicoModal/README.md

   modal.
 This defaults to `true`.
 * __focus__: Whether to automatically set focus on the first focusable element within this modal when it opens.
 This defaults to `true`.
+* __ariaDescribedBy__: The id of the element that contains the main content of this modal.
+This sets the `[aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute)` attribute.
+This defaults to the ID of the modal if none is provided.
+* __ariaLabelledBy__: The id of the element that contains the general label for this modal.
+This sets the `[aria-labelledby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute)` attributed.
+It is left blank if none is provided.

 If a method is passed as an argument for any of the settings, it will be called.
 The first argument passed in is the default value for that setting.
 This